Fluglow/Deadly-Boss-Mods/README.md

-# Deadly-Boss-Mods for Dalaran-WoW made by Cheno and Xeralol
+# Deadly-Boss-Mods for Dalaran-WoW made by Cheno and contributors.

 In the following you'll find an edited Version of DBM with a Voice Countdown feature included.